 During the first intersession, students will begin the integration of didactic material with clinical practice.
-To help students integrate classroom information with clinical practice, students will complete a Level I Fieldwork in pediatrics after successful completion of the pediatric Evaluation/Intervention/Communication course (OT 130).
-This fieldwork allows the student to further understand and observe how certain conditions and psychosocial factors learned about in the classroom impact the occupational performance of children and adolescents.
-In a community based pediatric setting where occupational therapy services are not currently provided, under the supervision of the course instructor, a licensed and registered occupational therapist, students will be challenged through the experience itself and assignments to identify the role of occupational therapy.
-They will engage in the following:
+To help students integrate classroom information with clinical practice, students will complete Level I- Fieldwork 1 Pediatrics (30 hours over 2 /2 weeks) after successful completion of the Pediatric Evaluation/Intervention/Communication course (OT 130).
+This fieldwork allows the student to further understand and observe how certain conditions and psychosocial factors learned about in the classroom impact the occupational performance of children and adolescents (ACOTE Standard 1.1).
+Level I fieldwork may occur in traditional settings where occupational therapy services are currently provided and/or non-traditional settings where occupational therapy services are not currently provided, under the supervision of a qualified, licensed professional, (ACOTE Standard 1.9) students will be challenged through the experience itself and assignments to identify the role of occupational therapy.
+They will perform the following: